Rajkumar Hirani: Filmmaking

-Hirani's films are often based on themes that explore particularly different critical social issues like middle-class aspirations, reforms, self-conviction and relationships, albeit with healthy humour and an immense emotional quotient.
+Hirani's films are often based on critical social issues like middle-class aspirations, self-conviction and relationships, with healthy humour.
 Hirani is the editor of all of his films; he has himself admitted that he enjoys editing films more than anything else.
 Rajeev Masand wrote, in a review, "[L]ike those good old-fashioned Hrishikesh Mukherjee films, [Rajkumar] Hirani's film reinforced importance of human goodness and basic niceties".
 Hirani cites Mukherjee's Anand (1971) as his favourite film.

 Munna Bhai MBBS (2003) deals with the corruption of hospitals and the cruelty of doctors, Lage Raho Munna Bhai (2006) deals with Gandhi's thinking and reforming people with soft-hearted behaviour, 3 Idiots (2009) with the education system, pressure on students for marks and passion of individuals, PK (2014) with religion and superstition and Sanju (2018) with relationships and media outrage.
 Film critic Komal Nahta called Hirani "a magician more than a director" while reviewing Sanju, adding that he "narrates the complex story of a misdirected, ignorant, and foolish young man with such sensitivity that the human drama becomes quite a masterpiece of a film."

 I believe in God and I believe in religion.
 But I am against any religion that instills fear.
 God is misused by many who wish to mint money by scaring people.
 I believe in the great Hindu principle: 'Vasudhaiva Kutumbakam' - the whole world is a family.
 Hinduism, Islam, Christianity, and indeed all religions, teach us brotherhood and love.

-— — Hirani on religion during PK controversies.
+— Hirani on religion during PK controversies.

 All of Hirani's films were co-produced by Vinod Chopra Films till Sanju, after which they broke their ties owing to creative differences.
 He had edited one of Chopra's films Mission Kashmir (2000) professionally.
 Hirani has worked consistently with writer Abhijat Joshi since Lage Raho Munna Bhai, and has often cast the same actors in his projects, particularly Sanjay Dutt, who has collaborated with Hirani on three feature films and one film which itself is based on Dutt.
 Aamir Khan has collaborated on two films with Hirani, one also starring Dutt.
 Boman Irani has featured in all of Hirani's films in pivotal supporting roles.